BoltTwentyOne/Bolt21-Wallet/web/content/blog/bitcoin-merchant-acceptance-guide.md

 ---
 css: ["blog.css"]
-title: 'Accepting Bitcoin as a Merchant: Complete Integration Guide for 2026'
+title: "Accepting Bitcoin as a Merchant: Complete Integration Guide for 2026"
-description: 'Learn how to accept Bitcoin payments in your business with Lightning Network, payment processors, and point-of-sale systems.
-Complete merchant guide for 2026.'
+description: "Learn how to accept Bitcoin payments in your business with Lightning Network, payment processors, and point-of-sale systems.
+Complete merchant guide for 2026."
 date: 2026-05-05
 author: 'Bolt21 Team'
 tags: ['merchants', 'bitcoin', 'lightning-network', 'business', 'payments']